Black Midi: 2021–2023: Kwasniewski-Kelvin's departure, Cavalcade and Hellfire

-Kwasniewski-Kelvin's departure, Cavalcade and Hellfire (2021–2023)

 On 15 January 2021, Black Midi announced through social media that their guitarist Matt Kwasniewski-Kelvin had been taking time off from the band due to mental health issues and that he would not be featured on forthcoming material from the band.
 The band announced their second studio album, Cavalcade, on 23 March 2021, which was released on 26 May 2021.
 On the day of the announcement, they also released the album's lead single, "John L", backed with the non-album track "Despair".
 Kwasniewski-Kelvin appears on the album only as composer on a couple of tracks; he was not part of the recording process.
 Touring members Akinnibi and Evans were a part of the album's recording sessions.
 A second single, "Slow", was released on 28 April and coincided with a second KEXP performance released the same day.
 This performance features Evans and Akinnibi as well as a small brass section.

 The band toured Europe and the US in throughout 2021 and 2022.
 The band has also opened for themselves at concerts as an alter ego group known as Orange Tree Boys, touted as a funk blues band from Las Vegas.
 On 22 March 2022, the band released the digital EP Cavalcovers, a collection of cover versions of songs by King Crimson, Taylor Swift and Captain Beefheart originally released as flexi-disc bonus records with pre-ordered vinyl copies of Cavalcade.
 On 9 May 2022, they released "Welcome to Hell", the lead single from their third album, Hellfire.
 They released "Eat Men Eat", the second single from the album, on 15 June 2022.
 On 12 July, the third single, "Sugar/Tzu", was released.
 Hellfire was released on 15 July 2022 and charted at No. 22 in the United Kingdom, their highest placement yet.
 It also became their first album to chart in the United States, reaching No. 139.
 In the autumn of 2022, Black Midi announced the "Back in Black Tour" supported by Black Country, New Road in the United States.
 The band continued to debut unreleased material on this tour, including the songs "The Magician" and "Askance".